YourAverageMo/auto-silence-cut/README.md

     Workspace -> Console

 <!-- omit in toc -->
-### Step 3: Open Auto-Editor
+### Step 3: Open Auto-Silence-Cut
-    Workspace -> Scripts -> Auto-Editor
+    Workspace -> Scripts -> Auto-Silence-Cut

 <!-- omit in toc -->
 ### Step 4: Adjust Settings
-A popup window will appear, allowing you to configure how Auto-Editor processes the video files.
+A popup window will appear, allowing you to configure how Auto-Silence-Cut processes the video files.
 Refer to the [Settings Explained](#settings-explained) section for detailed explanations of each option.

 Settings are automatically saved upon closing in the following location: `Documents\Auto Editor\settings.json`

-The next time you run Auto-Editor, it will load the previously used settings.
+The next time you run Auto-Silence-Cut, it will load the previously used settings.
 This is especially important for how the "Skip this window" option behaves.

 If the `settings.json` file is missing or has been deleted, default settings will be restored and saved to the same location.

 <!-- omit in toc -->
 ### Step 5: Click 'START'
-When you're ready, click 'START' and **avoid using the keyboard or mouse** while Auto-Editor runs.
+When you're ready, click 'START' and **avoid using the keyboard or mouse** while Auto-Silence-Cut runs.
 The script will automatically insert the edited (non-destructive) clips into the timeline, and any input during this time could interfere with that process.

 The duration of this process depends on how much footage you are processing.
 For optimal performance, it's recommended to process no more than 45 minutes of footage at a time to prevent DaVinci Resolve from lagging.

-Once the process is complete, a message will appear in the console, and the Auto-Editor window will close automatically.
+Once the process is complete, a message will appear in the console, and the Auto-Silence-Cut window will close automatically.

 <!-- omit in toc -->
 ### Step 6: Adjust Subclips
-After Auto-Editor has added the subclips to the timeline, you can adjust them as needed.
+After Auto-Silence-Cut has added the subclips to the timeline, you can adjust them as needed.
 Since this process is non-destructive, all subclips reference the original source material, allowing you to extend or contract the handles of each subclip.

 If you're unfamiliar with this, refer to the provided GIF for guidance.